The Color Purple

 Celie's mother dies and her little sister, Nettie, is her only loving family member.
-The range of relationships is kaleidoscopic as the characters are always colorful, there is no empty space and the dynamics are always shifting.
 Once Celie's mother dies she has a new mammy almost immediately.
 Her father, she calls "He" and for some reason she can't have children anymore.
 Celie is given away by her father to a man, she calls Mr. ________.

 Nettie's boyfriend is also Mr. _______.

 Celie was taken out of school early because of her pregnancies.
 Nettie tries to keep teaching her.
 But soon Celie is given to Mr. _______, and she cares for him and his four brats; the oldest boy busts open Nettie's head with a rock, on her wedding day.
 Mr. ______ has sex with her when she's still bleeding from the head.
 Celie was shown a picture of Mr. ______ 's girlfriend, Shug Avery who is beautiful, but Mr. ______ told her to leave as she was too much trouble for him.
 Celie is thin, homely but she works hard and ducks and dodges to survive.

 While at the dry goods store, Celie sees her little girl, Olivia.
 The Reverend and his wife have adopted her.
 So, at least her children are not dead.
 Celie follows the Reverend's wife and asks, "How long you had your little girl?"
 Later, after he is done with his errand, Mr. ______ finds Celie sitting in their wagon laughing to herself.